tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

       see the [application spec entry on consensus parameters](../abci/apps.md#consensus-parameters).
     * Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.
     * `ResponseFinalizeBlock.app_data` contains an (optional) Merkle root hash of the application state.
     * `ResponseFinalizeBlock.app_data` is included as the `Header.AppHash` in the next block.
-It may be empty.
+It may be empty or hard-coded.
     * Later calls to `Query` can return proofs about the application state anchored in this Merkle root hash.
     * Note developers can return whatever they want here (could be nothing, or a